MBCProject/mbc-markdown/anti-behavioral-analysis/evade-dynamic-analysis.md

 * **Illusion**: Creates an illusion; makes the analyst think something happened when it didn't.
 * **Timing/Date Checks**: Calling GetSystemTime or equiv and only executing code if the current date/hour/minute/second passes some check.
 Often this is for running only after or only until a specific date.
 This behavior can be mitigated in non-automated analysis environments.
 * **Timing/Uptime Check**: Comparing single GetTickCount with some value to see if system has been started at least *X* amount ago.
 This behavior can be mitigated in non-automated analysis environments.
+* **Alternative ntdll.dll** A copy of ntdll.dll is dropped to the filesystem and then loaded.
+This alternative DLL is used to execute function calls to evade sandboxes which use hooking in the operating system's ntdll.dll.

 Malware Examples